pytorch/ios-demo-app/StreamingASR/README.md

 In the Speech Recognition iOS [demo app](https://github.com/pytorch/ios-demo-app/tree/master/SpeechRecognition), we showed how to use the [wav2vec 2.0](https://github.com/pytorch/fairseq/tree/master/examples/wav2vec) model on an iOS demo app to perform non-continuous speech recognition.
 Here we're going one step further, using a torchaudio [Emformer-RNNT-based ASR](https://pytorch.org/audio/main/prototype.pipelines.html#torchaudio.prototype.pipelines.EMFORMER_RNNT_BASE_LIBRISPEECH) model in iOS to perform streaming speech recognition.

 This demo uses iOS [AVAudioEngine](https://developer.apple.com/documentation/avfaudio/avaudioengine) instead of [AVAudioRecorder](https://github.com/pytorch/ios-demo-app/blob/master/SpeechRecognition/SpeechRecognition/ViewController.swift#L24) to perform live audio processing for the streaming speech recognition model.
 AVAudioRecorder is simple to use, but you can't process the audio before it is written to a target file.
-AVAudioEngine is a lot more powerful and supports real-time audio analysis.
+AVAudioEngine is a lot more powerful and supports real time audio analysis.

 ## Prerequisites